Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 The transition from public clocks to modern devices like smartphones mirrors the increasing relations between humans and machines, going far beyond the simple time measurement.
 Currently, investments from the largest global economies are increasingly oriented towards technological innovation, highlighting the crucial role of automation and research as essential factors of progress.
 This synergy, now backed by artificial intelligence, is generating co-intelligences capable of addressing complex challenges thus fostering the development of new innovative solutions.

-Countries with the most patents in technological innovation (interactive map)
+Countries with the highest numbers of patents in technological innovation (interactive map)

 China